Japan's Ezaki Glico aims to conquer world with Pocky stick snacks

 The task has fallen on Tsuyoshi Matsuki, appointed as global brand manager for Pocky, a post created in Thailand in 2012.

-To strengthen the product’s brand identity, Matsuki standardised the package design to a red box for regular chocolate-flavoured Pocky, and came up with the new marketing slogan.
+To strengthen the product’s brand identity, Matsuki standardized the package design to a red box for regular chocolate-flavored Pocky, and came up with the new marketing slogan.
 This year in Malaysia, he re-branded the snack from “Rocky”, its name there for the past four decades.

 “Sales were left mostly up to local distributors in Malaysia,” Matsuki told Reuters at Ezaki Glico’s office in Osaka.
 “Now, we’re going to the stores directly for marketing and maybe next year we’ll start running TV commercials to give brand recognition and sales a boost.”